ronaldvendelmans/citysdk-ld/devsite/views/about.markdown

 <table id="about">
   <tr>
     <td>
-      <p>The concept of CitySDK Linked Open Data Distribution API is best explained using Tim Berners-Lee’s <a href="http://5stardata.info/">Five Star Linked Open Data model</a>.</p>
+      <p>The concept of CitySDK Linked Data API is best explained using Tim Berners-Lee’s <a href="http://5stardata.info/">Five Star Linked Open Data model</a>.</p>
       <p>
 On the right, you see a city.
 Like more and more cities all over Europe, this city is opening its data to the public, and making it available through data catalog portals like <a href="http://ckan.org/">CKAN</a>.
 Moreover, it is also working on APIs and services to facilitate the communication with citizens (i.e. <a href="http://open311.org/">Open311</a>).
       </p>